QMeqGR/utils-maxima/README.md

 **integration:**

+The elementary integration by parts formula is

 \int a db = a b - \int b da

+The following functions perform integration by parts:

 byparts(a,db,x) -- integration by parts for an expression.
 User inputs a, db parts of the expression.
 Does not evaluate the